 One of the main questions you may still be left wondering is – where do I buy that 100-litre bean bag filling?

 For all the information you need on just exactly what the bean bag filling known as expanded polystyrene (EPS) beans are, why we recommend this over other forms of bean bag fillings, and the places we recommend that you can buy this bean bag filling (both in-store or online), please refer to our article “Where to Buy Bean Bag Filling”.

 Or, if you want to get thrifty, see our article on “Alternative Bean Bag Filling” for DIY options other than the typical bean bag filling.

 My intention from today’s article was for you to have gained a lot of handy hints to help you learn how to fill a bean bag, and hopefully this has helped forget any worries that you may have had in terms of this procedure.

-Instead of what you may have initially thought was going to be a complicated and messy process, one that was going to take up a lot of your time, well, now you know how easy filling a bean bag really can be if you just follow our 7 Simple Steps for Filling a Bean Bag.
+Instead of what you may have initially thought was going to be a complicated and messy process, one that was going to take up a lot of your time, well, now you know how easy filling a bean bag really can be.
+If you do happen to need help getting rid of an older bean bag, this may help.

 I do hope this information has made you excited over the prospect of gaining a comfortable, convenient, well-constructed piece of furniture.